California HOA Document Requirements for Real Estate Closings

 The Condo Conversion Issue

-- •Higher maintenance costs due to age
+- •Higher maintenance costs because the building is old

 ADU (Accessory Dwelling Unit) Impact